billbuchanan/csn09112/week13_test02/README.md

 This page defines the contents of Test 2.

 Test date: Monday 2 December 2019.
 This test is worth 25% of the overall mark on the module.
+You can select the time for the test [here](https://moodle.napier.ac.uk/mod/choicegroup/view.php?id=1390450).

 ## Test 2 (lectures)